vegetablestabber/internship-one/README.md

 - `numpy==1.26.4`
 - `tqdm==4.66.4`

-You can also copy the commands below to install the pre-requisites for this project:
+You can also copy the commands below to install the pre-requisites after cloning this project:

 ```
 pip install -r requirements.txt